telerik/ajax-docs/general-information/controlling-visual-appearance/how-skins-work.md

 ## Modified Built-in Skins

 It is possible to create a custom skin by taking an embedded one and making various adjustments.
-The non-embedded versions of the built-in skins are provided in the 'Skins' folder of the Telerik UI for ASP.NET AJAX install location.
+The non-embedded versions of the built-in skins are provided in the 'Skins' folder of the Telerik® UI for ASP.NET Ajax install location.
 One can pick any skin for any control and modify some CSS rules.
 Then the modified custom skin must be added to the website, the **EnableEmbeddedSkins** property of the control must be set to **false** and the modified CSS file must be manually registered in the ASPX page (or user control).

 ## Non-skinned Controls